makersacademy/CV/README.md

 An energetic and values-driven full stack developer currently training with Makers, a Developer Bootcamp in London.

 I am passionate about data and the ability to delve into databases to reveal stories about peoples lives.
-I want to build on my existing strengths and expertise as a technically astute analyst and plan to combine this with coding knowledge to enable me to design and create effective software solutions, ideally in health or other socially responsible area.
+I want to build on my existing strengths and expertise as a technically astute analyst and plan to combine this with coding knowledge to enable me to design and create effective software solutions, ideally in a health or other socially responsible area.

 I am also a qualified CIMA accountant and have previously held a number of Senior Finance roles within the NHS.
 I have extensive experience in technical healthcare roles, covering areas such as acute finance commissioning, income reporting, PbR, reference costing, SLR, patient level costing and financial planning.
 All my previous roles have had a strong technical slant and I have developed strong skills in VBA and tSQL that have fired my determination to develop other programming skills.

-I also have mutiple interest such as ice-swimming or powerlifting that occupy me in my spare time - see [Hobbies and Interests](#hobbies-and-interests) for more details.
+I also have multiple interests such as ice-swimming and powerlifting that occupy me in my spare time - see [Hobbies and Interests](#hobbies-and-interests) for more details.

 **Tech Skills :** Ruby, tSQL, HTML, CSS, MS Excel, VBA